jayy-lmao/CAVD/README.md

 If there are changes you would like to add (additional gems, packages etc) then:
 1. Fork the package into your own repo
 2. Try the commands you will run as root (using `su`)
-3. If all commands run succesfully add them to `.provisions/bootstrap.sh` (Please try and follow the convention for the install of existing packages)
+3. If all commands run succesfully, download a copy of https://github.com/jayy-lmao/CA-Ubuntu-Setup/blob/master/bootstrap.sh to this directory and add your commands to it.
+(Please try and follow the convention for the install of existing packages)
 4. Destroy the vagrant with `vagrant destroy` then use `vagrant up` to test if the new bootstrap.sh is able to load the package you want.
-5. If all is well, submit a pull request and I will approve it :)
+5. If all is well, submit a pull request to https://github.com/jayy-lmao/CA-Ubuntu-Setup/blob/master/bootstrap.sh for the new bootstrap.sh and I will approve it :)

 ### Adding/Removing Ports